ltspicer/heizoel24.mex/README.md

 #### If debug mode has been activated (debug = True), be sure to reset it after debugging (debug = False)!

 ## Have fun with "Mexiing".
 Feedback is very welcome!

+Report by derlangemarkus:

+I added the retain flag by changing line 62 to client.publish("MEX/" + topic, value, 0, True)

+Without this change, the values were set to "unknown" after a restart of Home Assistant.
+Now the last values are retained.